dart-lang/site-www/src/get-dart.md

 ---
 title: Get the Dart SDK
-description: Get the Dart SDK
+description: Get the libraries and command-line tools that you need to develop Dart web, command-line, and server apps.
 js:
 - url: /tools/sdk/archive/assets/install.js
   defer: true